ckalgos/FUT-Auto-Buyer/README.md

 - If enabled tool will gives sound notification for actions like buy card / captcha trigger etc...

+### No.-of-search-For-each-filter

+- Define the numbers of searches before switching to a new filter

+### Use-filters-in-order

+- If toggled, the bot will switch filters in sequence: A-B-C-A-B-C
+- If left untoggled, the bot will switch fitlers in a random sequence, which could lead to a pattern like this: A-A-A-B-A-C

 ## Prerequisites

 - To use this tool, the user should have access to the transfer market.